Brilliantly being: a quintessential ball of leaving and staying

 So I’m equally grateful for the opposite of leaving: staying.

 I’m grateful for a connection to the dual situation of someone leaving and someone staying.
 I’m grateful for a memory from Passionate Marriage.
 That part at the end of the book when finally I have enough knowledge about love as intimacy that I’m ready for the last lesson: letting go of the loved one’s physical presence.
 Yes, letting go with friendliness rather than, “No, I will not think about death or dying.”
 Because, to me, friendliness with dying means then I’ll have to live with presence.
 Wakefulness.
-Like, I’ll really have to live.
+Like, I’ll really have to live with wakefulness.

 (Thank you, Michael, for helping me practice.
 Thank you, kittycat Nesta, for helping me practice.)

-Oh yes, I’m grateful to practice.
+I’m grateful to practice.

 Hey wait, don't go.